 Your spouse is caring for your minor child.
 Your spouse can get benefits if he or she cares for your child who is under the age of 16.
 While a child's dependent benefits continue until age 18, your spouse's benefits will stop when your child turns 16, unless your spouse becomes eligible for retirement or widower(s) benefits.
 Note that the early retirement penalty does not apply to those caring for a child under 16.

 Your spouse is caring for your disabled child.
 If your spouse is caring for your child who is disabled and collecting Social Security benefits, your spouse can get dependents benefits even if your child is over 16 or an adult.
 Your child has to be in your spouse's care for your spouse to collect benefits.
-Explain to Social Security that your spouse has parental control and responsibility over a mentally or physically disabled child.
+Explain to Social Security that your spouse has parental control over and responsibility for a mentally or physically disabled child.
 (Note: If your spouse is caring for a disabled child over age 22, the disability must have occurred before age 22 in order for your spouse to qualify for these spousal benefits.)

 Your spouse is entitled to up to 50% of your monthly benefit amount, subject to a family maximum amount.
 (This means that if you have children who are collecting benefits as well, your spouse's benefit amount will be reduced.)

 If your spouse has his or her own qualifying earnings record with Social Security, the SSA will pay that benefit amount first.
 However, if the amount that your spouse is entitled to based on your record is higher, the SSA will combine the benefits to make sure that your spouse receives the higher amount.

 If your spouse begins to collect the spouse's benefit between age 62 and his or her full retirement age, the monthly benefit amount will be permanently reduced.
 The Social Security Administration (SSA) calculates the reduction amount using a formula based on the number of months from when benefits began until full retirement age.
 (Again, if your spouse is receiving mother's or father's benefits based on caring for a child, the benefit is not reduced.)